injflea727/grove/README.md

 ### Starting up

-When a Grove system starts up, it looks for a data entry called `system/startup.js`.
-It expects this entry to contain the definition of a function `main()`.
+When a Grove system starts up, it looks for a record called `system/startup.js`.
+It expects this record to contain the definition of a function `main()`.
 If the `main()` function exists, the Grove will run it.
 If not, it will display an error message to